jslabonte/pclone/README.md

 # pclone
-Enable parrallel cloning for DELL / EMC nsrclone Comments are in french, this was done for my customers
+Enable parrallel cloning for DELL / EMC nsrclone.

+Comments are in french, this was done for my customers